finos/vuu/docs/providers_tables_viewports/modules.md

 }
 ```

-Above i s the module which provides storage and retrieval of UI state across sessions.
+Above is the module which provides storage and retrieval of UI state across sessions.
 As you can see there are a few key things that you need to provide when adding a module.

 1. Name - This is a unique name in the deployment
 2. An apply function that defines zero or more tables, providers, rest services, rpc services etc..

-In this example we define 1 table, "uiState", with the primary key "uniqueId." we also have three additional fields "user", "id" and "lastUpdate".
+The `addTable()` builder method defines a new table, named `uiState`, with the primary key `uniqueId`.
+Besides the primary key, the table has three data fields - `user`, `id` and `lastUpdate`.

-The provider as discussed in a previous section, is responsible from sourcing data from somewhere and inserting the data or removing the data from the data table.
+The last argument of `addTable()` is a factory function, creating a [`provider`](providers.md) instance, that will be responsible from sourcing data from somewhere and updating our table by inserting/updating/removing rows.

-If you look at the source code for the provider you can see that it uses a utility class VuiStateStore to retrieve the versions of the UI that have been saved.
-It also stores a magic
-head state which is the current live state.
+The `VuiStateStoreProvider` implementation uses a utility class `VuiStateStore` to retrieve the versions of the UI that have been saved.
+It also stores a magic head state which is the current live state.

 ```scala
 class VuiStateStoreProvider(val table: DataTable, val store: VuiStateStore)(implicit clock: Clock, lifecycleContainer: LifecycleContainer) extends Provider {